Regularized and Smooth Double Core Tensor Factorization for Heterogeneous Data

 \subsubsection{Rainfall in India}

 We consider monthly rainfall data for different regions in India for the period 1901--2015, available from Kaggle\footnote{\url{https://www.kaggle.com/rajanand/rainfall-in-india}}.
 For each of 36 regions, 12 months and 115 years, we have the total rainfall in millimeters.
-Since the monthly rainfall is similar within the time periods Jan-Feb, Mar-May, Jun-Sep and Oct-Dec, we consider the following partitions
+Since the monthly rainfall is similar within the time periods Jan-Mar, Apr-Jun, Jul-Sep and Oct-Dec, we consider the following partitions

 which enforces similarity across members of $I_2=12$.